jayzes/wedding-website/_sections/lodging.md

 **877-820-7669, Option 1**.
 Please provide the agent with the Group Code **GJ4BZW** (Brizel/Zeschin Wedding).

-Please note that all lodging options are subject to availability and special rates are only available through June 29, 2018.
-Rooms may still be available in these properties after June 29, just at a somewhat higher premium.
+Please note that all lodging options are subject to availability.

 In addition to the room blocks, there are a variety of hotels and home rentals available nearby to suit nearly every preference and budget.
 You can use [this link](https://www.beavercreek.com/plan-your-trip/stay/lodging-results.aspx?ci=07%2F20%2F2018&co=07%2F22%2F2018&pmi=50&pma=1000&ta=2&tc=0){:target="blank"} to search within Beaver Creek over our wedding weekend.
 Airbnb, VRBO, and East-West Vacation Rentals also have a number of great options.